-Method Pennsylvania Department of Human Services, Medical Assistance: Medicaid program - Contact Information CALL 1-800-692-7462 (for in-state calls only) Calls to this number are free TTY 1-800-451-5886 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Method Pennsylvania Department of Human Services, Medical Assistance (Medicaid program) - Contact Information CALL 1-800-692-7462 Department of Human Services Helpline (for in-state calls only) Calls to this number are free.
+Hours: Monday - Friday 8:30 a.m 4:45 p.m.
+TTY 1-800-451-5886 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 VISIT You may visit your local county assistance office.
-A list of county assistance offices is available online at the state website listed below WEBSITE www.dhs.pa.gov/citizens/healthcaremedicalassistance
+A list of county assistance offices is available online at the state website listed below.
+WEBSITE www.dhs.pa.gov/citizens/healthcaremedicalassistance/index.htm